 - Prosthetic joint infection11

 suPAR is a well-studied biomarker predicting prognosis, disease severity, and organ dysfunction and is being considered as a marker of the individual’s inflammatory status.
-It has been demonstrated that biomarkers are able to improve triage and are effective in identifying high and low risk patients among acutely admitted patients1.
-Improving the preoperative risk stratification using biomarkers may optimize the patient‘s clinical outcome2.
-Available data on use of biomarkers in addition to risk stratification are observational data, and suPAR has mainly been studied in medical and oncological patients.
+It has been demonstrated that biomarkers are able to improve triage and are effective in identifying high and low-risk patients among acutely admitted patients1.
+Improving the preoperative risk stratification using biomarkers may optimize the patients’ clinical outcome2.
+Studies done to date, where suPAR is used for risk stratification, are of observational nature.
+Most of these studies deal with acute medical and oncological patients.

-Gastric surgery patients and orthopedic surgery patients were included in a study conducted in the emergency department at Hillerød Hospital, Denmark.
-The TRIAGE study included 5992 unselected patients and confirmed the prognostic value of suPAR regarding mortality, and found it similar in both medical and surgical patients.
-In the same study, it was shown that triage based on suPAR level was superior to the current triage system in predicting 30-day mortality: AUC 0.84 (0.82-0.87) vs. 0.62 (0.58-0.66), respectively.
+Gastric surgery patients and orthopedic surgery patients were included in a study conducted in the Emergency Department at Hillerød Hospital, Denmark.
+The TRIAGE study included 5992 unselected patients and confirmed the prognostic value of suPAR regarding mortality, which was similar in both medical and surgical patients.
+The same study showed that triage based on the suPAR level was superior to the current triage system in predicting 30-day mortality: AUC 0.84 (0.82-0.87) vs. 0.62 (0.58-0.66), respectively.
 In multivariate analyses of 30-day mortality in relation to suPAR quartiles, adjusted for sex, age, CRP, leucocytes, and triage category, HR was 1.0, 2.2, 8.3, and 26.9 in the upper quartile3.
 Of the acute medical patients, 697 had a surgical intervention registered within 3 months after admission.
-During 90-day follow-up from surgery, 31 (7.0%) patients died and 158 (35.6%) patients had postoperative complications.
+During the 90-day follow-up from surgery, 31 (7.0%) patients died and 158 (35.6%) patients had postoperative complications.
 After adjusting for age, sex, and ASA classification, the HR for 90-day postoperative mortality was 2.5 (95% CI 1.6-4.0) for every doubling of suPAR level. suPAR was significantly better than CRP at predicting mortality and all complications (P = 0.0036 and P = 0.0041, respectively).
 Combining ASA classification and suPAR level significantly improved prediction of mortality and the occurrence of a postoperative complication within 90 days after surgery (P < 0.0001)12.

-In acute medical patients, elevated suPAR is associated with increased risk of acute surgery
+In acute medical patients, elevated suPAR is associated with an increased risk of acute surgery